A Village Built for Summer

 Colour lithograph by Paul Signac depicting the French sea resort town of St. Tropez in the late 19th century.

-The architecture responded the way vernacular architecture always does — not by designing for the light but by surrendering to it.
+The architecture responded as vernacular architecture always has — not by designing for the light, but by surrendering to it.

-Thick walls the colour of terracotta, shutters in faded blue and green, bougainvillea that spills over every surface as though the buildings can barely contain the season.
+Thick terracotta-coloured walls, shutters washed in faded blues and greens, and bougainvillea spilling across every surface, as though the buildings themselves could barely contain the season.

 The colour palette of Saint-Tropez is not designed.
 It is accumulated — centuries of plaster, pigment, plant life and sun until the result feels inevitable.